 Behavioral Health Intervention Services (BHIS)

-PACE Behavioral Intervention Services are voluntary, and assist children and teens experiencing social, behavioral or emotional problems.
-The goal of skill-building interventions is to develop skills with caseworker assistance and alleviate behaviors and symptoms associated with a mental illnesses.
+PACE Center Behavioral Health Intervention Services are voluntary, in-home services that assist children and teens experiencing social, behavioral or emotional problems.
+The goal of skill-building interventions is to develop skills with caseworker assistance and alleviate behaviors and symptoms associated with a mental illness.

 Treatment services include:

 - Conflict and crisis resolution